Are CISOs straining under pressure?

 In an age of extensive data theft and aggressive regulations, the role of the CISO is not one for the faint-hearted.
-Matt Cockbill, Head of the IT & Digital Leadership Practice at Berwick Partners was recently asked for his opinion on whether he thought CISOs were ‘burning out’.
+Matt Cockbill, Partner in the CIO & Technology Officers Practice for Odgers Berndtson, was recently asked for his opinion on whether he thought CISOs were ‘burning out’.

 I confess the question took me a little aback.
 I see it as a one of the most exciting seats in a business’ senior leadership team with much to do!
 Between the threads of technology, change, commercial alignment and asset protection, there is plenty to occupy these defenders of the corporate realm.
 Perhaps that is the point; are CISOs getting sufficient buy-in and support from their Board to be successful, or are they at risk of being over stretched?

 No doubt, the contemporary CISO has a big task in hand, but has many tools at their disposal.
 The most obvious is technology.
 The spectacular rate of IT change is hard to match, bringing new interdependencies, integration points, potential risks and threats.
 However, fighting fire with fire, CISOs are using AI, ML and RPA to automate the identification and response to threats by internal teams and external partners.
 Get this right and technology will drive enhanced protection, prevention and commercial advantage.